cirrus-geo/cirrus-geo/cloudformation/README.md

      --parameter-overrides file://cloudformation/parameters.json
    ```

-   Note: This command is using CloudFormation's `deploy` operation, which is a
+   Note the use of CloudFormation's `deploy` operation here and elsewhere, which is a
    "create-or-update" style of operation.
-It will modify an existing $BOOTSTRAP_STACK,
+It will modify an existing stack, if one
-   if one exists.
+   exists.

 3. **Package Lambda functions**: